ibm-watson-data-lab/cloudant-food-tracker/README.md

     1. Key-value storage for simple data types
     1. Attachment storage for binary data
     1. The document ID and revision ID
-  1. Store and retrieve meal data using the Cloudant Sync datastore
+  1. Store meals in the Cloudant Sync datastore
+  1. Query for meals in chronological order, from the datastore

 ### The Cloudant Document Model